It’s a New Year and everyone is thinking about their Resolutions.

 So here are…

-7 Things to Give Up This New Year
+Resolutions: 7 Things to Give Up This New Year

 Too often we gauge our own happiness based on how we compare to those around us, those we see on magazines or movies, or even on our own pasts.
 Everyone has a different road, but we act like we should be the same or at least, HAVE, the same.

-I love the following phrase:
+I love this phrase:

 Jealousy comes from counting others’ blessings instead of your own.